bleudev/pytecord_old_archive/docs/source/objects/bot.rst

     * ``INVISIBLE`` -> Invisible status (5th status on image)
     * ``IDLE`` -> Idle status (2nd status on image)

-DisBotEventType
+EventType
 ***************

 Usage example::

-    @bot.on(disspy.DisBotEventType.ON_MESSAGEC)
+    @bot.on(disspy.EventType.ON_MESSAGEC)
     async def on_messagec(message: disspy.Message):
-        await message.reply("This is example of usage DisBotEventType!")
+        await message.reply("This is example of usage EventType!")

 Variables:
     * ``ON_MESSAGEC`` -> On message create